I am reposting this in honor of the first man to lay claim to my heart. Job well done, David. May you rest with Angels. PS I think I love you.

 David towered over us, wiping the sweat from his brow with a small blue towel, and my friend Janine asked David if she could have the towel.
 Incredulous, he asked her why she wanted it.
 “Because my friend here has been in love with you her entire life,” she said.
 A few minutes later, David dropped it in front of her.

-After the show, I slapped my meet-and-greet pass on and stormed the line, managing to position myself second (the Casino’s CEO is always first).
+After the show, I slapped my meet-and-greet pass on and stormed the line, managing to position myself second (the Casino’s CEO is always first, but first there are many online sites that you can learn how to play online poker check The Walk).
 I have no idea what I said to him that night, but I do remember our second kiss.
 I remember that he was charming, and gracious, and he seemed genuinely happy to meet me.
 I held him close—he held me closer—and smiled for the camera.
 And then I waved goodbye to the boy man I will always love.